 If you start a business while signed under the label they could own a percentage of that too.

 What is a 360 deal in music worth to a record label?

 Now this is the big question, right?
 How much money do you make as a serious sized music artist who is touring and really making money?
 Then how much is the record label going to take from you if they have you signed to a 360 record deal?

 Let’s go over how much all of those are worth really quick to an artist

-Tours are the thing artists makes the most money from.
-If you are a mid level artist making $10,000 per show and you do 300 shows a year, that is $3,000,000 that would have been yours to keep.
-Instead a HUGE chunk of it goes back to the label.
+Artists make the most money from tours.
+If you are a mid-level artist making $10,000 per show and you do 300 shows a year, that is $3,000,000 that would have been yours to keep.
+Instead, a HUGE chunk of it goes back to the label.

 When you do shows, you actually make even more money, let’s say $5,000 in merch sells a show, that’s another 1.5 MILLION a year they get to take from you.